-In the early hours of the dawn of creation, a wayward particle in man, earthiness, cast a dark shadow over all living things.
-That harbinger of death came when the woman believed the lie of the subtle serpent and gave heed to her carnal desire.
+In the early hours of creation's dawn, a wayward particle in man, earthiness, cast a dark shadow over all living things.
+That harbinger of death came when the woman believed the subtle serpent's lie and gave heed to her temptation.

 But now, we see another day.
 It is steadily breaking over the horizon as it spreads its warm wings of life about us.
 This day is the remedy.
-It is a day of light and liberty in Christ Jesus.
-It is a day that is full of unbridled life, one that is undergirded by the power of meekness.
-It exposes the lie, leaving it groundless, and establishes that which is real; namely, the substance contained in the foundation of truth.
-Its rays are piercing the darkness, and we once again shout for joy as did the sons of God when they saw the foundation of the earth being laid.
-Yet, the unwise of the world hope to put out its flame by futilely lying against it.
+It is a day of light and liberty in Jesus Christ.
+It is a day that is full of unbridled rejoicing which is undergirded by the power of meekness.
+It exposes the lie, leaving it baseless, and establishes that which is real; namely, the substance contained in the Truth.

+Its rays are piercing the darkness, and we once again shout for joy as did the sons of God when they saw the foundation of the earth being laid, as we read in Job 38:7.
+Yet, the unwise of the world hope to put out its flame by lying futilely against it.
 Nothing has changed in the adamic agenda.
-It has been this way since the fall of man, and is the same as when Jesus walked in the meekness of truth.
+It has been this way since the fall of man, and is now the same as when Jesus walked in the meekness of truth.
 And again, as James asked:

-"Who is a wise man and endued with knowledge among you?.. with meekness...let him...lie not against the truth."
+"Who is a wise man and endued with knowledge among you?.. with meekness...let him...lie not against the truth.
 James 3:13-14.